mffirdaus/Data_Skill_Demand_in_US/Readme.md

 - Ni Putu Putri Marinda
 - Muhammad Farrel Savero

-The insights that we are going to gained are:
+The result is:
-- Relation betwwen each of skills needed in data industry at each state in US
+- Python is the most needed skill for jobs in data industry
+- Salary is not inline with workload.
+Even though the workload is high, it doesn't mean the salary will also be high
-- Location with high demand of engineer in data industry
+- California, Virginia, Maryland, New York, and Massachusetts are the state with highest job demand in data industry

-- Relation between salary at each state
-- Location with high salary for engineer in data industry
+We recommend for anyone who seek for a job in data industry in US to:
+- Masterize python
+- Seek for a job in New York, due to its high demand and high salary provided

+Note: this project doesn't consider living cost in each state, so it only consider salary and workload